infrae/infrae.testbrowser/README.txt

   `normalized-text`
-    The result would be a list containing the text where whitespaces have been normalized for each matched element.
+    The result would be a list containing the text where whitespaces have been normalized for each matched element. (not available on Selenium, the text is normalized by default by the browser).

   `link`
     The result would be a list of links.

+  `clickable`
+    Available only on selenium, that is a list of elements, that you can click on it (even if they are not links).

 Macros
 ------